-The age-old belief that ice decreases swelling or inflammation has been under serious scrutiny in the health field.
-There is, in fact, no scientific evidence to support the use of ice for tissue healing and recovery.
-In fact, recent research shows that not only is the application of ice ineffective in some cases, but it can also delay the healing of an injury.
-Hard to believe, I know!
+For over 40 years we have all been routinely treating injuries with ice.
+Yet, surprisingly, there is no scientific evidence to support the use of ice for tissue healing and recovery.
+In fact, recent scientific research and clinical studies show that, not only is the application of ice ineffective in some cases, but it can also delay the healing of an injury.

-Even Gabe Mirkin, M.D., the doctor who came up with the popular treatment acronym RICE (rest, ice, compression, elevation) in the late 1970s is backtracking, and now admits RICE was widely accepted without scientific validity (Mirkin G. Why Ice Delays Recovery.
-Dr. Gabe Mirkin on Health, Fitness and Nutrition blog.
-Updated October 13, 2016).
+Gabe Mirkin, the doctor who came up with the popular treatment acronym RICE in the late 1970s (rest, ice, compression, elevation) is backtracking and admits RICE was widely accepted without scientific validity.

 According to Gary Reinl, the author of “Iced!
 The Illusionary Treatment Option”, icing does not reduce swelling or inflammation.
 The lymphatic system is responsible for eliminating the “waste” in the tissues caused by inflammation.
 It does this predominantly by muscle movement putting pressure on the one-way valves.
 Ice inhibits this muscle pump and therefore does not reduce swelling.

 When tissues are damaged, more blood arrives at the injury site and with it, inflammatory cells such as leukocytes and macrophages.
 These cells rush to the damaged tissue to release proteins which clean up and heal the injured site.
 This build up of fluid, or swelling at the site should be considered a positive reaction.
 It allows the inflammatory process to progress, and prevents further injury (by increasing sensitivity to pain and restricting movement).
 Healing is delayed by anything that temporarily blocks blood flow to the injury site – like certain medications and ICE.